algoafrofutures/algoafrofutures.github.io/content/apply/index.md

 draft: false
 ---

-Applications to (Algo|Afro) Futures closed on 23:59 on 14th March GMT.
-Thanks to all those that applied.
-We're hoping that the programme will run again in the future so please check back for further information.
+Applications to (Algo|Afro) Futures are open from Thursday 14th April to Tuesday 3rd May 17:00 BST.
+Applications submitted after this date will not be considered.

 The questions to be answered are referenced below: